lingxiaozhou/Aggregated-Hawkes-Processes/README.md

 ## Instructions for use

 The provided run simulations for all the scenarios that we considered (21200 simulations in total) and reproduce all the figures in the Section 4 of the manuscript.
-Access to the cluster is required for running the code.
-The steps are as follows:
+Access to the cluster is required and it takes approximately 5 hours to run one simulations in the most complex scenario.
+The steps for running the code are as follows:

 1. Download the code folder and result folder, and transfer them to the cluster
 2. Execute setup.txt to create folders for generated data and MCMC results